 - Did you know that a bird’s body is more than 50% water and their eggs are 65% water?
 So make sure they get lots of water if you decide to raise them.

-- Chickens get along with cattle, sheep, meat goats, and horses but not dairy goats or pigs.
+- Chickens get along with cattle, sheep, some goats, and horses but not pigs.

 - Eggs have 47-94 calories, making them a great low-calorie snack!